Today I nearly threw my computer out of the window. I’d been trying to buy shoes for my child online and couldn’t figure out the sizing.

 I just can’t face taking my kids to the mall for new shoes, but I do feel guilty that their feet look like circus clowns / Japanese bound geishas.

 I asked round friends and it turns out Chile has its own system – Chile sizes are one size below European sizes.
-One friend she sent me this guide:

 I also have it on good word that shoes tend to come up small for many brands, so if in doubt err on the generous side of the sizing.